A Point Earned, is a Point Scored

 - It logically increases the number of pins by virtue of higher scoring.

-- It severely discourages stalling because even in a losing effort a last second escape actually means a lot to a team’s total.
+- It severely discourages stalling because even in a losing effort a last second escape actually means a lot to a team’s total score.

-- It allows a team who’s losing rather badly to possibly come back and win the dual.
-Come from behind victories are the sweetest events in spectators lives, and keeps fans in their seats right up to the very end.
+- It allows a team who is losing rather badly to possibly come back and win the dual.
+Come from behind victories are the sweetest events in the lives of spectators, and keeps fans in their seats right up to the very end.

-- It makes the sport easy to understand for those who are new to wrestling, because this system of scoring is what they see in all the other sports.
+- It makes the sport easy to understand for those who are new to wrestling, because this system of scoring is what they, and understand, in every other sport.

 - It seriously discourages forfeits and bad behavior on the part of the athletes which are positive outcomes, especially given the number of times we see forfeits cheating spectators out of that which was promised – 10 matches for the price of admission.